-Owing to its spiritual heritage, Malta indeed has no shortage of temples and other places of worship.
+Owing to its religious heritage, Malta indeed has no shortage of temples and other places of worship.
 The Tarxien Temples are yet another set of the megalithic kind.
 They date back to the 3600 B.C.
 At the moment, only four of the original structures persist.
-They have lavishly decorated reliefs, stone blocks, and statues.
+They have richly decorated reliefs, stone blocks, and statues.

 Peek at Malta’s rich historical heritage at the Ħaġar Qim

 Also conferring the great benefit of historical value is the Ħaġar Qim.
-This is basically an ancient temple ruin that dates from 3200 BC.
+That is an ancient temple ruin that dates from 3200 BC.
 The complex of the ruins have apses and are hailed as “unique architectural masterpieces” by the UNESCO World Heritage site.

 In light of the above resources, you must spare some of your time to visit the harbor.
 By standing strategically at the port, you will get to observe the surrounding environments.
 You will get to gaze at the beauty and even capture snapshots.